avivm-lang/akeyless-github-action/README.md

       contents: read
     #--------------------------#
 ```
-> If this is not present, the akeyless-action step will fail with the following error `Failed to login to AKeyless: Error: Failed to fetch Github JWT: Error message: Unable to get ACTIONS\_ID\_TOKEN\_REQUEST\_URL env variable`
+> ⚠️ If this is not present, the akeyless-action step will fail with the following error `Failed to login to Akeyless: Error: Failed to fetch Github JWT: Error message: Unable to get ACTIONS\_ID\_TOKEN\_REQUEST\_URL env variable`

 ### Outputs